testjavascript/nodejs-integration-tests-best-practices/README.md

 More use cases and platforms.
 Each lives in its own folders:

 - Nest.js
-- Fastify (coming soon)
+- Fastify (coming soon 🗓)
 - Mocha
 - Authentication
-- Local env setup for speedy and convenient tests
-- Documentation based contract tests (validating Swagger correctness)
+- Message Queue
+- Testing OpenAPI (Swagger)
-- Consumer-driven contract tests (with PACT)
+- Consumer-driven contract tests (coming soon 🗓)
 - Authentication/Login
-- Tests with message queues
-- Schema migration and seeding
-- Data seeding
-- Data cleanup
-- Error handling tests
 - Testing for proper logging and metrics
-- Debug configuration and other dev tooling
-- Frameworks examples: Serverless, Nest, Fastify, Koa
+- Data isolation patterns

 # How to start learning quickly and conveniently?